Jo

 A. Multi-Dot B. Second Dimple C. Small Dot

-There are numerous matching defects mold-to-mold, but these are quick and easy identifiers.
-Several differing molds (possibly more outside of my collection) all derivative of the same source.
-I’m assuming multiple casts were made from a master, each with unique tick guides carved before molding.
-While individual masks can have their own defects, I was able to group multiple masks by matching features.
+There are many matching defects mold-to-mold, but the mouth markings I've outlined are quick and easy identifiers.
+There are several different molds (possibly more outside of my collection) that all derive from the same source sculpture.
+I’m assuming multiple master copies were made from a mother mold, each with unique tick guides carved before molding.
+While individual masks can have their own defects mask-to-mask, I was able to group many masks together by their matching features.